 We Will Burnout Attempting Life Alone

 As coaches’ wives, ministry wives, and military wives we already carry a heavy load when our husbands are in their busy seasons at work.
-When football season hits I know that we are all going to have to step up and do a little more each day to just keep the house running at the bare minimum.
+When football season arrives I know that we are all going to have to step up and do a little more each day to just keep the house running at the bare minimum.

-One Key Way to Avoid Burnout is to Connect with Your Community
+Avoid Burnout & Connect with Your Community

-When you have hit your limit throw up the white flag and wave it until someone comes to relieve you, and when you are not in the middle of the crazy months be sure to look around and do the same for your fellow coaches’ wives, ministry wives and military wives.
+When you hit your chaos limit throw up the white flag and wave it until someone comes to relieve you, and when you are not in the middle of the crazy months be sure to look around and do the same for your fellow coaches’ wives, ministry wives and military wives.

 Find your tribe and trust them with your hardest moments.
 Tell them that you need prayer even when you can’t explain why.
 Your tribe will understand and they will rally.